Towards practical quantum position verification: Abstract

 \section{Abstract}

-We discuss versions quantum position verification schemes based on the assumption that a tagging device can keep classical data secure \cite{K11.1} in various security scenarios.
+We discuss protocols for quantum position verification schemes based on the standard quantum cryptographic assumption that a tagging device can keep classical data secure \cite{K11.1}Our schemes use a classical key replenished by quantum key distribution.
+The position verification requires no quantum communication or quantum information processing.
+The security of classical data makes the schemes secure against non-local spoofing attacks that apply to schemes that do not use secure tags.
+The schemes are practical with current technology and allow for errors and losses.
 We describe how a proof-of-principle demonstration might be carried out.